rackner/kubernetes-faster/README.md

 Knative - Serverless Platform built on Kubernetes

-### Container Scanning
+### Security

 Anchore Engine - Open Source Container Scanning

+Falco - Kubernetes Runtime Security to check for outlier application behavior

+Open Policy Agent - An open source policy engine, in this case deployed as a Kubernetes Admission Controller to allow for request interception when accessing the Kubernetes API.
+The Admission Controller will check the request against the policy engine ruleset to ensure that bad actors with access to the Kubernetes API cannot run rampant.

+SonarQube - Code Quality and Security scanning

 ### CI/CD

 Jenkins - Jenkins master and agent cluster on Kubernetes using Helm

-Tekton Pipelines - Born out of Knative pipelines, uses CRDs to specify CI/CD pipelines

 FluxCD - Kubernetes-native GitOps CD with polling mechanism

-### Code Quality

-SonarQube - Code Quality and Security scanning

 ### Metrics & Monitoring